rubymonsters/ruby-for-beginners/13_scopes.md

 the outer scope is the last line `puts add_to(3)`, and this line does not use the variable `number`.

-Instead, when the flow of execution enters the method `add_to` Ruby will create a new empty local scope, and it will define a new local variable `number` which gets the number `3` assigned that was passed to the method.
-This new variable `number` is *local* to the method's scope, and therefor is a different variable than the one on the very first line, in the outer scope.
+Instead, when the control flow enters the method `add_to` Ruby will create a new empty local scope, and it will define a new local variable `number` which is assigned the number `3` that was passed to the method.
+This new variable `number` is *local* to the method's scope, and therefor this is a *different* variable than the one on the very first line, in the outer scope.

 We found the following a good metaphor for scopes: